retaildevcrews/helium-csharp/README.md

 ### Run the app

-> If you are using CodeSpaces, you just need to set the --keyvault-name parameter and press F5
+- If you are using CodeSpaces, you just need to set the --keyvault-name parameter and press F5
+  - Open launch.json in the .vscode directory at the root of the repo
+  - Replace `{your keyvault name}`

 ```bash